PoonLab/vindels/2_within-host/literature.md

-# notes for replication slippage
+# Notes - Replication Slippage

 - hamburgh et al 2006
     - -1 frameshifting is a common artifact in HIV reverse transcriptase